pprotschka/kapow-grunt/README.md

 # Kapow!
 Grunt

-The Grunt component of the Kapow! framework/boilerplate for WordPress builds, complete with linting, documentation and responsive image size generation.
+The Grunt component of the Kapow! framework/boilerplate for WordPress site development.

 ## About